-With the onset of industrialisation, with the invention of new materials and technology, the definition of architecture changed forever.
+Modernist Architecture came into the world with the onset of industrialisation.
+With the invention of new materials and technology, the definition of architecture changed forever.
 As complex traditional buildings gave way to functional buildings, a lot of movements and ideologies emerged.
 As each architect had his own set of theories it led to the construction of a wide variety of buildings throughout the globe.
 Here is a list of 50 modernist architects and their work.

 1. Frank Lloyd Wright– Falling Waters, Pennsylvania (1939) | Modernist Architects